-For those who like to cruise or go really fast on a skateboard there are longboards.
+For those who like to cruise roll stable on a skateboard there are longboards.
 These boards come in many different shapes and are much longer that the modern deck.
 They are more stable at high speeds.The longboard culture is different from skateboarding culture.
 It is often confused by outsiders but we are very different.

 There have been many attempts at using materials other than maple to make decks.
 Synthetics using fiber glass, glue resin and other materials are strong and light enough.
 They leave your hands covers in itchy fibers or weird powder.
 Not cool.

 Aluminium decks are tough but feel weird and have no pop.

 Bamboo skateboard decks work great.
 I use them a lot.
 Bamboo which is a more renewable material than maple.
 The use about 70% bamboo to 30% maple to keep the decks performance high.

 You can get skateboard decks in lots of different sizes and shapes.